 He is the award-winning author or editor of eight books and over 50 academic essays and book chapters on historical and contemporary issues in Canadian foreign relations, Canadian-American relations, and teaching and learning.
 In 2011, RMC awarded him the John Scott Cowan Prize for Research Excellence.
 Between 2013 and 2015, he co-edited International Journal, Canada’s leading journal of global policy analysis.

 He is also a regular commentator in the public realm.
 In 2013, he wrote a weekly on-line column on national politics for the Toronto Star.
 His commentaries have also been published in The Globe and Mail, The National Post, The Ottawa Citizen, The Calgary Herald, The Conversation Canada, and The Hill Times.
-He has appeared as a foreign policy expert on CTV News, The Agenda with Steve Paikin, and CBC radio, and has testified as an expert witness before The Standing Senate Committee on National Security and Defence.
+He has appeared as a foreign policy expert on Global News, CTV News, CBC News, The Agenda with Steve Paikin, and CBC radio, and has testified as an expert witness before The Standing Senate Committee on National Security and Defence.

-He continues to study the historical and contemporary role and impact of Canada and Canadians in world affairs as well as methods and means of enhancing the teaching and learning process at the post-secondary level.
+He continues to study the historical and contemporary role and impact of Canada and Canadians in world affairs as well as methods and means of enhancing the teaching and learning processes at the post-secondary level.

 Contact Adam Chapnick to arrange a lecture or workshop.